Seriously, though–you’ve gotta forget about “being realistic” with your life, your plans, your vision, your dreams.

-We tell ourselves to stop even hoping that poverty or violence could be a minor societal problem, or even eradicated, and then those problems simply swell.
+Being realistic is a parasitic way of thinking.
+It makes us tell ourselves to stop even hoping that poverty or violence could be a minor societal problem, or even eradicated, and then those problems simply swell.
 We tell ourselves to stay in jobs that we hate because we don’t think there’s another way to live, resulting in a culture where most people hate what they do eight hours a day.
 We tell ourselves that people don’t change and so it’s better to avoid those family members who push our buttons than it is to enter into collaboration (the latter is certainly more valuable).
 Families are torn apart by this nonsense.

 Look–lots of people have told me lots of things over the years about “being realistic,” and what it always has amounted to was that their own world view was limited.